Alfred Verdross: Legacy

 Verdross is regarded as the founder and leading exponent of the Viennese School of international law and legal philosophy based on natural law theory.
 According to Armin von Bogdandy and Ingo Venzke, he is "possibly the most important representative of Catholic natural law in the international law of the twentieth century".
 According to his disciple Bruno Simma, "[w]ithin the German-speaking countries, Alfred Verdross shaped international legal thinking in a way unparalleled in the past"; in the Austrian community of international law scholars, "everybody was exposed to and, to a greater or lesser degree, influenced by the teachings of the Viennese master".

-Verdross's disciples include Stephan Verosta (1909–1998), who was his assistant in the 1930s and succeeded him in the chair of International Law and Legal Philosophy in 1962; Ignaz Seidl-Hohenveldern (1918–2001), who was Verdross's assistant immediately after World War II and became professor of International Law at the universities of Saarland, Cologne and lastly Vienna; Karl Zemanek (born 1929), who became professor at the university of Vienna and also worked as a legal advisor at the Austrian Foreign Ministry; Herbert Miehsler (1934–1986), who became professor at the universities of Karl-Franzens University of Graz and Paris Lodron University of Salzburg; and Bruno Simma (born in 1941), who met Verdross in 1967, when he was already emeritus, and became professor at the University of Michigan Law School and at the University of Munich, and served as a judge on the International Court of Justice.
+Verdross's disciples include Stephan Verosta (1909–1998), who was his assistant in the 1930s and succeeded him in the chair of International Law and Legal Philosophy in 1962; Ignaz Seidl-Hohenveldern (1918–2001), who was Verdross's assistant immediately after World War II and became professor of International Law at the universities of Saarland, Cologne and lastly Vienna; Karl Zemanek (born 1929), who became professor at the university of Vienna and also worked as a legal advisor at the Austrian Foreign Ministry; Herbert Miehsler (1934–1986), who became professor at the Karl-Franzens University of Graz and Paris Lodron University of Salzburg; and Bruno Simma (born in 1941), who met Verdross in 1967, when he was already emeritus, and became professor at the University of Michigan Law School and at the Ludwig-Maximilians-Universität München, and served as a judge on the International Court of Justice.

 Alongside his academic capacity, Verdross contributed to the development of international law as a judge at the European Court of Human Rights in the early stages of this new system of international rights protection, and as a member of the International Law Commission.
 Thanks to his long membership of the International Law Commission, he was in a position to contribute his ideas to the international codification process.